Home

 Keywords

-Planning under uncertainty, sequential decision making, (decentralized) partially observable Markov decision processes (POMDPs / Dec-POMDPs), reinforcement learning, artificial intelligence, cooperative multiagent/multi-robot systems, smart energy grids, traffic optimization.
+Safe and robust reinforcement learning, planning under uncertainty, sequential decision making, (decentralized) partially observable Markov decision processes (POMDPs / Dec-POMDPs).

 Overview